The information below is primarily for reference.

 Canyon Village Market

-A full-service grocery and department store with gifts and gifts, camping equipment sales/ rental.
-Open daily year-round, 8 am to 7 pm, additional open hours vary seasonally.
+A full-service grocery and department store with gifts, clothing and camping equipment sales/ rental.
+Open daily year-round, 8 am to 8 pm core hours.
+Additional open hours vary seasonally.
 (Delaware North)

 Yavapai Lodge Gift Shop

 Located in the Yavapai Lodge, and adjacent to the cafeteria.
 There is a selection of clothing, books, postcards and southwest gift item.
-Open daily year-round, 8 am to 5 pm, additional open hours vary seasonally.
+Open daily year-round, 8 am to 8 pm core hours.
+Additional open hours vary seasonally.
 (Delaware North)

 Visit shops in Historic Landmark Buildings